Highest Awards

 Girls can learn more about Take Action Projects by reviewing the information on the Highest Awards Online Community as well as signing up to attend a Take Action Workshop.
 Girls should practice the Take Action process during their pre-requisite Journey/s prior to beginning their Highest Award.

-Are Journey Take Action Projects different than Highest Awards Take Action Projects?
+Are Journey/badge Take Action Projects different than Highest Awards Take Action Projects?

-The concept of Journey Take Action Projects is the same as Highest Awards Take Action Projects.
+The concept of Journey/badge Take Action Projects is the same as Highest Awards Take Action Projects.
 However, there are a few small differences.

-• Journey Take Action Projects should match in theme to the theme of the Journey whereas Highest Awards Take Action Projects can be on any topic.
+• Journey/badge Take Action Projects should match in theme to the theme of the Journey or badge whereas Highest Awards Take Action Projects can be on any topic.

-• Journey Take Action Projects do not require Council approval; however, each of the Highest Awards require an increasing level of approval from Council.
+• Journey/badge Take Action Projects do not require Council approval; however, each of the Highest Awards require an increasing level of approval from Council.

-• There is no hours requirement for Journey Take Action Projects; however, the Highest Awards require an increasing number of minimum hours.
+• There is no hours requirement for Journey/badge Take Action Projects; however, the Highest Awards require an increasing number of minimum hours.

-Please note that the pre-requisite Journey Take Action Project does not count for Highest Awards Take Action Project.
-These are two separate projects the girls will undertake.
+Please note that a Take Action Project completed as a Highest Awards prerequisite does not count as a Highest Awards Take Action Project.
+These are two separate projects the girls can undertake.
 In most cases these will be two completely different project concepts addressing completely different issues/concerns.
-If a girl would like to expand her Journey Take Action Project into a Highest Award Take Action Project, there needs to be a very clear distinction between the two projects.
+If a girl would like to expand her Journey/badge Take Action Project into a Highest Award Take Action Project, there needs to be a very clear distinction between the two projects.

 The Highest Awards: Side By Side